jtitus008/LearningtouseGit/README.md

 # Commit to GIT
 - I am now about to attempt to commit back to the GIT repo, where I pulled this from.

+# Commit to GIT
+- I am now about to attempt to commit back to the GIT repo, where I pulled this from.